AI Research for the

 Latest Research

-Understanding How the Brain Makes Decisions Prof. Christine Constantinople | NYU Using neural networks to model how the brain processes decisions and behavior.
-Challenge Mental health disorders affect approximately 1 in 5 New Yorkers each year, yet the underlying mechanisms of how the brain makes decisions and processes information remain poorly understood.
-Many neurological […]
+Mental health disorders affect approximately 1 in 5 New Yorkers each year, yet the underlying mechanisms of how the brain makes decisions and processes information remain poorly understood.
+An NYU researcher is using Empire AI to model brain activity and advance our understanding of how the brain functions and shed light on mental health disorders.

 Widely used large language models often function as “black boxes,” making their outputs difficult to predict or control and limiting their safe deployment in some sensitive domains, like healthcare, education and public services.
 A Cornell research team is working to allow users to better guide AI outputs.